Self Drive Trails

 Road Conditions: sealed roads with stretches of maintained unsealed roads to some attractions

 In Kellerberrin take to the pavement to get a feel for the vibrant history of the town with its excellent examples of 19th and early 20th century architecture.
+Commencing at the Pioneer Museum on Leake Street with its interesting array of local memorabilia, the trail takes in excellent examples of 19th and early 20th century architecture at the flour mill, post office, St. Joseph’s Catholic Church, Massingham House and the fire station.
 Don’t miss the view from the Kellerberrin Hill lookout as the pipeline takes you past rock water catchments and springtime wildflowers.

 Travelling south of Kellerberrin you will pass some of the most impressive granite rocks in the Wheatbelt – Mouth Caroline and Mount Stirling – before arriving at Australia’s third-largest monolith, Kokerbin Rock.
 Walk the trails or climb the rock for stunning vistas at the summit.